About the Expert

 She has been a consultant in the public, private, and non-profit sectors and has served in leadership positions on several boards with a focus on international affairs, women’s empowerment, education and cultural diplomacy including the Tribeca Film Institute, We Are Family Foundation, Women in Public Service Project and America Abroad Media.

 Ms. Pandith received a Master’s degree from The Fletcher School of Law and Diplomacy at Tufts University, where she specialized in International Security Studies, Islamic Civilizations and Southwest Asia, and International Negotiation and Conflict Resolution.
 She received an A.B. in Government and Psychology from Smith College, where she was president of the student body.
-She is currently a member of the Board of Overseers of The Fletcher School of Law and Diplomacy.
+She is currently a member of the Board of Advisors of The Fletcher School of Law and Diplomacy.
 She was awarded the Smith College Medal in 2014 and the Distinguished Achievement Award by Tufts University in 2013.
 She holds an honorary doctorate from Mount Saint Mary’s University, and is a member of the European Academy of Sciences and Arts.

 She was born in Srinagar, Kashmir, India, and raised in the Commonwealth of Massachusetts.